AdamBien/mockend/README.md

 # mockend

-the mock backend for frontend applications
+the "mock backend" for frontend Single Page Applications.

+mockend was used to implement the "unidirectional dataflow" in the https://github.com/adambien/bce.design template.

 # install